MPI-Dortmund/cryolo/source/other/train_general_model.rst

 Training a model for a specific dataset is very easy with crYOLO.
 However, you might have multiple data collections of the same particle with different settings, a different camera or another microscope.
 A model trained on the data of one data collection, might not perform very good on a dataset from another data collection.

 However, you can easily train a crYOLO model that generalize well on data recorded under multiple conditions.
-To achieve this, all you have to do is to merge training data of multiple datasets.
+To achieve this, all you have to do is to merge training data of multiple data sets.
 The result will be a model that can be applied to a new dataset from a new data collection without additional training.

 Here is our recommendation how to organize the training data.
 Instead of copying your images and box files directly into :file:`train_images` / :file:`train_annot`, you can copy them into subfolders.
 One for each data collection: